 Billions of LP’s and 45’s are out there waiting for you to find:

-Note: this article was originally written in 2012 then moved to this site a few years later.
-I have added periodic updates since, the most current Jan.
+Note: This article was originally written in 2012 then moved to this site a few years later.
+I have added periodic updates since, the most current update is December 26th.
 2017.

-If you are a new vinyl record collector, or are wondering if they make vinyl records anymore, you might be interested to know that vinyl made a huge comeback in the early 2000’s, in 2016 it’s showing no sign of slowing down.
+If you are a new vinyl record collector, or just intrigued about record store day; or are wondering if they make vinyl records anymore, you might be interested to know that vinyl made a huge comeback in the early 2000’s, in 2017 it’s showing no sign of slowing down.

 Did you know that Amazon.com even has it’s own vinyl shop?
 Where you can by new and vintage vinyl, either by special order, or through various third party sellers.